 - Implemented a system requiring patients to confirm they are not exhibiting coronavirus-like symptoms before attending appointments.

-- Implemented the use of QR codes
+- Implemented the use of QR codes and Kiosk

 - Modified our waiting rooms to adhere to social distancing requirements

 - No use of linen bedcovers, pillows and towels to reduce risk of transmission.

 - Signage displayed in all clinics to increase education regarding Covid-19 and infection control

 - Length of appointments to be a limit of 30 minutes

 - Face-to-face physiotherapy consultations